-After selecting a module or the Previous Module (previous), a code written in square brackets appears as illustrated below.
+After selecting a Module or the Previous Module (previous), a code written in square brackets appears as illustrated in the following example:

 [responseTo module=321321 fallback="sample text"]

-The first information within the brackets indicates the module you like to retrieve the answer from, and the second information defines a fallback message.
+The first piece of information within the brackets indicates the Module you'd like to retrieve the answer from, and the second piece of information defines a fallback message.

-The fallback message is shown if the end user has not responded to the selected module (yet).
+The fallback message is shown if the end user has not responded to the selected Module (yet).
 Here you can, for example, define a placeholder that indicates the end user's missing answer within the quotation marks.
-Everything that is written within those marks will be printed and visible to the end user if the fallback must be shown.
+Everything that is written within the quotation marks will be displayed to the end user if the fallback must be shown.

 [responseTo module=321321 fallback="There has not been an answer to that question yet."]

-The Response functionality can be valuable if you would like to make the end user confirm the information before it is used further.
+The Response functionality can be valuable if you'd like to make the end user confirm the information before it is used in future actions.

 The first option, Variable, allows you to enter a function into your bot message.